 Our story begins for us both about five years ago.
 Before my husband and I began dating after 30 years of friendship, we both overcame what would be narrowed down as “hardship” in life only to live simple again and value what counts even deeper.
 Meaning our family, friends and God above.
 We went from life long friends to a decision to date which quickly led to a beautiful marriage after my husband proposed to me in the Emergency room where I almost lost my life to an unknown blood disease that clotted my lungs and legs.
 We would be together no matter what.
 Praise God I am one of the 33% that live to tell the story of how valuable life truly is and what truly, truly matters.
 With the knowledge now of having what the doctors call a “life long condition/disease” one that has no cure, is rare and with very little treatment with a need for constant monitoring to keep me out of stroke or death…leads my life into a spiral of personal evaluation of what truly matters and the thankfulness of each given new day.
 Our faith in God and passion for living grew leaps and bounds and continues to as the new days arise.
 Together we live a life holding hands and counting the blessings one at a significant time.

 Traveling back from India from a mission trip, life hit me personally behind the ears as I realized even more the value of life and even deeper, saving life within my own reach.
-Owning a non profit where we serve over 4000 lives a year, I have seen through the 13 years of service three kinds of people, those that hurt & take, those that help out of convenience & ignore the majority and those that work diligently to change what is within their own grasp & further on.
+Owning a non profit where we serve over 4000 lives a year, I have seen through the 15 years of service three kinds of people, those that hurt & take, those that help out of convenience & ignore the majority and those that work diligently to change what is within their own reach.
 I was not born with a silver spoon in mouth, I have fought the good fight to maintain, grow and keep what I have worked hard to create and have.
 The thought of minimal living has been something I has been apart of my life since childhood.
 Both of our parents and childhood lives were traditional, penny saving lifestyles like growing gardens and harvesting food and working at a young age to earn on our own what we desired and giving to others not just ourselves.
 Material gain has never been a common thread for either of us.
 We love big, give big and live each day as it comes.
 Yet seeing, touching, loving, crying and serving beside people that do not even have a crumb has grown my heart and my mind knowing that there is always more we can do together for each other.
 We may not have silver spoons but our Faith in God and ability to choose creative methods to rise above and help furiously and live passionately for change is exactly the focus that has centered our lives.
-Going tiny would allow us to save, send and build, living simple for a greater purpose.
+Pushing away materialism and living more minimally would allow us to save, send and build, living simple for a greater purpose.